Volume 15 - Articles-1404 MEJDS (2025) 15: 53 | Back to browse issues page

 XML Persian Abstract Print

-Methods: This study was a semi-experimental type with pre-test and post-test with control group.
-The statistical population included adolescents with behavioral disorders referring to psychological and psychiatric clinics in Ahvaz city.
-Among the community members, 30 available qualified volunteers were included in the study, and 15 of them were randomly assigned to the intervention group and 15 to the control group.
-The inclusion criteria were having a conduct disorder with the approval of a psychiatrist, age range of 14 to 18 years, not using other psychotherapy methods and drug therapy.
-The criteria for leaving the research included absence in a treatment session and failure to complete the questionnaire during the research.
-Each of the sample people completed the consent form to participate in the research.
-The scores of the adjustment questionnaire (Bell, 1961) were compared before and after cognitive behavioral therapy.
-Data analysis was done using covariance analysis.
-The significance level of the tests was 0.05.
+Methods: This study employed a quasi–experimental design with a pretest–posttest control group.
+The statistical population consisted of adolescents with conduct disorder who were referred to psychological and psychiatric clinics in Ahvaz City, Iran, in 2023.
+Among the community members, 30 qualified volunteers were included in the study; 15 were randomly assigned to the intervention group and 15 to the control group.
+The inclusion criteria were having a conduct disorder with the approval of a psychiatrist, an age range of 14 to 18 years, not using other psychotherapy methods, and drug therapy.
+The exclusion criteria included absence from a treatment session and failure to complete the questionnaire during the research.
+All samples completed the consent form to participate in the study.
+The scores of the Bill Adjustment Questionnaire (Bell, 1961) were compared before and after cognitive behavioral therapy.
+The initial patient assessment was conducted on the first day and lasted 90 minutes.
+The patient's file and information, including treatments performed so far, were also completed.
+The treatment protocol used in this study consisted of 8 sessions of group cognitive–behavioral therapy, developed based on the treatment protocol of Amirkhanloo et al. (2022) and approved by three professors from the Psychology Department of Yazd University of Science and Arts, specializing in cognitive–behavioral therapy.

 Type of Study: Original Research Article | Subject: Psychology